ritzau/go-nix-sample/DEVELOPMENT.md

 - `make install-hooks` - Installs pre-commit hooks
 - `make help` - Shows all available targets

-### Nix-specific Targets
+### Updating vendorHash

-- `make nix-build` - Build the project using Nix
-- `make nix-run` - Run the application using Nix
-- `make nix-shell` - Enter the Nix development shell
-- `make nix-update-hash` - Update vendorHash when Go dependencies change
+When Go dependencies in `go.mod` or `go.sum` change, the `vendorHash` in `flake.nix` must be updated.
+Nix will tell you the correct hash if the current one is wrong when you run `nix build`.

 ## Testing Guidelines

-- All packages should have tests
+- All packages should have tests.
-- Aim for good test coverage
+- Aim for good test coverage.
-- Run tests before committing: `make test`
+- Run tests before committing: `nix flake check`
-- Generate coverage report: `make coverage-report`
+- Generate a coverage report: `make coverage-report`

 ## Code Style

-- Use `gofmt` for formatting (automated by pre-commit)
+- Use `gofmt` for formatting (automated by pre-commit).
-- Follow standard Go conventions
+- Follow standard Go conventions.
-- Add comments for exported functions and types
+- Add comments for exported functions and types.

 ## Nix Development Environment